victti/OGPlanet-Emulator/README.md

-# OGPlanet-Emulator
+# OGPlanet Emulator
-An incomplete "server" emulator for OGPlanet
+An incomplete "server" emulator for OGPlanet Launcher

 The following is required on the hosts file or a proxy redirect in order to use the files: